 Yucca Valley is a medium-sized town located in the state of California.
-With a population of 21,600 people and five constituent neighborhoods, Yucca Valley is the 303rd largest community in California.
+With a population of 21,738 people and seven constituent neighborhoods, Yucca Valley is the 305th largest community in California.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Yucca Valley is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Yucca Valley is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Yucca Valley who work in office and administrative support (14.43%), sales jobs (13.26%), and management occupations (10.94%).
+Yucca Valley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Yucca Valley is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Yucca Valley who work in sales jobs (10.95%), office and administrative support (10.92%), and healthcare (6.55%).

-The rate of college-level education in Yucca Valley is quite a bit lower than the national average among all cities of 21.84%: just 12.79% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of adults in Yucca Valley with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.82% of adults in Yucca Valley have a bachelor's degree or advanced degree.

-The per capita income in Yucca Valley in 2010 was $20,643, which is lower middle income relative to California and the nation.
-This equates to an annual income of $82,572 for a family of four.
+The per capita income in Yucca Valley in 2018 was $27,828, which is lower middle income relative to California, and middle income relative to the rest of the US.
+This equates to an annual income of $111,312 for a family of four.
 However, Yucca Valley contains both very wealthy and poor people as well.

-Yucca Valley is a very ethnically-diverse town.
+Yucca Valley is an extremely ethnically-diverse town.
 The people who call Yucca Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Yucca Valley residents report their race to be White, followed by Black or African-American.
 Yucca Valley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.05% of the town’s residents.
-Important ancestries of people in Yucca Valley include Irish, English, European, and Italian.
+People of Hispanic or Latino origin account for 26.55% of the town’s residents.
+Important ancestries of people in Yucca Valley include English, Irish, German, Italian, and European.

 The most common language spoken in Yucca Valley is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Korean.